openmediavault/openmediavault/.github/ISSUE_TEMPLATE/bug_report.md

-**Please only open an issue here, when advised by a moderator in OMV Forum**
+**Please only open an issue here, when advised by a moderator in openmediavault forum**

 Requests for support and questions shall be addressed first to OMV Forum: https://forum.openmediavault.org/